robcowell/4ktool/4kampf.Web/SOINTU_WASM.md

 ## Overview

-This document describes the WebAssembly (WASM) integration for Sointu, enabling browser-based real-time music synthesis without server-side rendering.
+This document describes the WebAssembly (WASM) integration for Sointu, enabling browser-based music synthesis without server-side rendering.
+The implementation uses a Web Worker to prevent UI blocking during song compilation and pre-renders the entire song for smooth playback.

 ## Architecture

 The WASM integration consists of:

 1. **Sointu WASM Module** (`/wasm/sointu.wasm`): Compiled Sointu synthesizer for browser execution
+2. **Web Worker** (`/js/sointu-wasm-worker.js`): Background thread for WASM compilation to prevent UI blocking
-2. **JavaScript Interop** (`/js/sointu-wasm-interop.js`): Wrapper for loading and using the WASM module
+3. **JavaScript Interop** (`/js/sointu-wasm-interop.js`): Main thread wrapper for loading and using the WASM module
+4. **Go WASM Runtime** (`/js/wasm_exec.js`): Required runtime for Go programs compiled to WASM
-3. **C# Service** (`SointuWasmService`): Blazor service for interacting with WASM from C#
+5. **C# Service** (`SointuWasmService`): Blazor service for interacting with WASM from C#
-4. **WebAudio Integration**: Real-time audio synthesis using WebAudio API
+6. **WebAudio Integration**: Pre-rendered audio playback using WebAudio API

 ## Building Sointu to WebAssembly